 If TPB is right, and consumers can just print products from the comfort of their own home, what will happen to the establishments of the manufacturing industry—like factories and plants?

 A world without factories and assembly lines seems unfathomable.
 And, to be honest, you probably don’t need to worry about the factory near you closing its doors anytime soon.
 3D printing may never replace the need for manufacturers, and printing and assembling your own goods may be a long time away from mainstream acceptance.
 And the fact the TPB has a controversial reputation for its loose IP protection policy and anti-copyright stance may further skepticism about the new technology.

 But it’s worth noting that the technology needed to download and print 3D files already exists.
 The MakerScanner, for example, is an open source 3D scanner that digitally records 3D objects and sends the information for print using a MakerBot 3D printer.
 RepRap is another open source ‘self-replicating’ 3D printer capable of producing plastic objects.
-You can watch a video of how the RepRap works here.

 Time will tell what the future holds for 3D downloading